 2.b.
-Payment Standards - Fair Market Rents (HCV) Currently Implementing assistance payment for the family at the interim or regular reexamination, whichever comes first.
-The Alameda Housing Authority is has Waived: 24 CFR 982.505 (c) (4), which falls under 2.b.
+Payment Standards - Fair Market Rents (HCV) Currently Implementing between 80% to 150% of FMR will hopefully allow the market to cap rents through rent reasonableness testing and not the payment standards.
+If the payment standard amount is increased during the term of the HAP contract, the increased payment standard amount shall be used to calculate the monthly housing assistance payment for the family at the interim or regular reexamination, whichever comes first.
+The Alameda Housing Authority has Waived: 24 CFR 982.505 (c) (4), which falls under 2.b.
 MTW waiver, 2.b.
 Payment Standards - Fair Market Rents (HCV).
 CFR982.503-505 and 983.301.
 This request will allow owners to request rent increases during the HAP contract and the payment standard to be updated to the current one if higher than the one used at the last annual.
 Custom Question: Please explain the payment standards by FMR.
 The agency may apply a payment standard between 80% and 150% of FMR.
-This MTW activity serves the following statutory objectives: □Cost effectiveness Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: □Neutral □Increased revenue □ Decreased revenue ⊠Increased expenditures □ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+This MTW activity serves the following statutory objectives: □ Cost effectiveness □ Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: □Neutral □Increased revenue □ Decreased revenue ⊠Increased expenditures □Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
 This MTW activity applies: ⊠to all assisted households □only to a subset or subsets of assisted households This MTW activity does require a Safe Harbor Waiver.
 This MTW activity does require a hardship policy.
 Hardship policy will be uploaded here, but please see Payment Standards Outside FMR Hardship Policy.
 The hardship policy does not apply to more than this MTW activity.
 The MTW agency has not modified the hardship policy since the last submission of the MTW Supplement.
-How many hardship requests have been received associated with this activity in the most recently completed PHA fiscal year?
-0 hardship requests received during the most recently completed PHA fiscal year.
-This MTW activity does require an impact analysis.
-Impact analysis will be uploaded here, but please see Payment Standard Impact Analysis
+How many hardship requests have been received associated with this activity in the